Groups definable in Presburger arithmetic: Groups definable in Presburger arithmetic

-Then there is unique dotted arrow which makes the diagram commute and a diagram chase proves that the left square is cocartesian, which is what we had to prove. \end{proof}
+then there is unique dotted arrow which makes the diagram commute and a diagram chase shows that the left square is cocartesian, which is what we had to prove.
+Indeed, the group $\Lambda$ is a free abelian group so a map $\Lambda\to Z^r$ is the same thing as choosing some elements in $Z^r$, which are the image of the basis of $\Lambda$.
+These elements are $-v_i$, with $v_i$ satisfying the statement. \end{proof}